-As a highly in-demand artist with limited time, Jason Taylor needed a way to easily onboard potential tattoo clients and to streamline communication with existing clients as well as to sell his art online.
+As a highly in-demand artist with limited time, Jason Taylor needed a way to easily onboard potential tattoo clients and to streamline communication with existing clients.

 About the Project

-With a 6- to 12-month waiting list for new tattoo clients plus a family at home, Jason needed an online solution to onboard potential tattoo clients efficiently, streamline communication with existing clients, and simplify the process of selling his original oil paintings online.
+With a 6- to 12-month waiting list for new tattoo clients plus a family at home, Jason needed an online solution to onboard potential tattoo clients efficiently and to streamline communication with existing clients.

 Understanding Jason’s Clients